cbagade/devops_institute_content/README.md

 As the modern DevOps and Cloud computing goes hands-in-hands, this course is targeted to make engineers have flavor of both.
 This will help them to grow in their career path.

+The trainer is having 20 years of experience on various technologies and platform.
+Last 10 years, he is working on virtualizations platforms, virtualizations.
+He is involved in migration of company's workload to cloud.
+Containerization, Orchestration platforms, DevOps, Cloud are all part of his domain.
+He is AWS certified Solution Architect and Azure certified Solution Architect as well.

 So just grab the seat and advance your career as DevOps-Cloud professional, thus widening your probability to get placed in better organization with better package.